not-sekiun/PyIris/README.md

 </p>

 # PyIris
-PyIris (the shortened name of Python-Iris), is a post exploitation reverse shell toolkit used in order to gain access onto remote systems stealthily.
+PyIris (the shortened name of Python-Iris), is a post exploitation, reverse shell, backdoor toolkit used in order to gain access onto remote systems stealthily.
 PyIris utilises multi-platform, reverse TCP payloads that can effectively evade modern antivirus, firewalls and user detection even after being compiled into executable files.

 # Screenshots
 <p float="left">